This story is part of the Bay Curious series "A Very Curious Walking Tour of Golden Gate Park."

 It was around this time that work began on Golden Gate Park.

 “When Golden Gate Park was created, the idea was to honor the Wild West,” says Phil Ginsburg, general manager of San Francisco Recreation and Parks.

 To recreate the Wild West, the park needed bison.

-The first one was brought to the park in 1891.
+The first bison was brought to the park in 1891.
 It was soon joined by more bison from private and public herds.

-The bison currently living in the pen are not descended from the original animals brought to the park.
+The bison currently living in the pen in Golden Gate Park are not descended from the original animals brought to the park.
 The bison were replaced by a younger herd in 1984 and again in 2011.
-At the beginning of March 2020, the 5 new bison calf were added to the surviving 2011 heard.
+At the beginning of March 2020, the five new bison calves were added to the surviving 2011 herd.